samynk/ComputeShadersTutorial/README.md

  ## Project 07 - Raytracer sphere scene with camera (in progress)

  Interactivity makes everything nicer.
 This project adds a camera to the raytracer and makes it possible to move around.
+This project also has a hardcoded light position that is used for a simple cosine law diffuse light effect.